anick8/readLikes/README.md

+﻿
-# Hashx Follow Read Microservice
+# Hashx like read Microservice
-Microservice to implement Follow Read operations.
+Microservice to implement like Read operations.

 Run using -